Human genetic enhancement: Military

-In December 2020, then-Director of National Intelligence John Ratcliffe said in an editorial for The Wall Street Journal that US intelligence shows China had conducted human testing on People's Liberation Army soldiers with the aim of creating "biologically enhanced" soldiers.

-In 2022, the People's Liberation Army Academy of Military Sciences reported a notable experiment where military scientists inserted a gene from the tardigrade into human embryonic stem cells.
-This experiment aimed to explore the potential enhancement of soldiers' resistance to acute radiation syndrome, thereby increasing their ability to survive nuclear fallout.
-This development reflects the intersection of genetic engineering and military research, with a focus on bioenhancement for military personnel.
+In December 2020, then-Director of National Intelligence John Ratcliffe stated in an editorial for The Wall Street Journal that US intelligence indicated China had conducted human testing on People's Liberation Army soldiers with the aim of creating "biologically enhanced" soldiers.
+In 2022, the People's Liberation Army Academy of Military Sciences reported an experiment where military scientists inserted a gene from the tardigrade into human embryonic stem cells.
+This experiment aimed to explore enhancing soldiers' resistance to acute radiation syndrome.

-CRISPR/Cas9 technologies have garnered attention for their potential applications in military contexts.
-Various projects are underway, including those focused on protecting soldiers from specific challenges.
-For instance, researchers are exploring the use of CRISPR/Cas9 to provide protection from frostbite, reduce stress levels, alleviate sleep deprivation, and enhance strength and endurance.
-The Defense Advanced Research Projects Agency (DARPA) is actively involved in researching and developing these technologies.
-One of their projects aims to engineer human cells to function as nutrient factories, potentially optimizing soldiers' performance and resilience in challenging environments.
+CRISPR/Cas9 technologies have garnered attention for their potential applications in military contexts, such as providing protection from frostbite, reducing stress levels, and enhancing strength and endurance.
+The Defense Advanced Research Projects Agency (DARPA) is actively involved in researching these technologies, including a project aimed at engineering human cells to function as nutrient factories to optimize soldier resilience in challenging environments.

-Additionally, military researchers are conducting animal trials to explore the prophylactic treatment for long-term protection against chemical weapons of mass destruction.
-This involves using non-pathogenic AAV8 vectors to deliver a candidate catalytic bioscavenger, PON1-IF11, into the bloodstream of mice.
-These initiatives underscore the broader exploration of genetic and molecular interventions to enhance military capabilities and protect personnel from various threats.

-In the realm of bioenhancement, concerns have been raised about the use of dietary supplements and other biomedical enhancements by military personnel.
-A significant portion of American special operations forces reportedly use dietary supplements to enhance performance, but the extent of the use of other bioenhancement methods, such as steroids, human growth hormone, and erythropoietin, remains unclear.
-The lack of completed safety and efficacy testing for these bioenhancements raises ethical and regulatory questions.
-This concern is not new, as issues surrounding the off-label use of products like pyridostigmine bromide and botulinum toxoid vaccine during the Gulf War, as well as the DoD's Anthrax Vaccine Immunization Program in 1998, have prompted discussions about the need for thorough FDA approval for specific military applications.

-The intersection of genetic engineering, CRISPR/Cas9 technologies, and military research introduces complex ethical considerations regarding the potential augmentation of human capabilities for military purposes.
-Striking a balance between scientific advancements, ethical standards, and regulatory oversight over classified projects remain crucial as these technologies continue to evolve.

 Databases about potential modifications

-George Church has compiled a list of potential genetic modifications based on scientific studies for possibly advantageous traits such as less need for sleep, cognition-related changes that protect against Alzheimer's disease, disease resistances, higher lean muscle mass and enhanced learning abilities along with some of the associated studies and potential negative effects.
+Geneticist George Church has compiled a list of potential genetic modifications based on scientific studies for possibly advantageous traits.
+This list includes modifications for less need for sleep, cognition-related changes that protect against Alzheimer's disease, disease resistances, higher lean muscle mass, and enhanced learning abilities, along with some of the associated studies and potential negative effects.